 A Brief Introduction to Annuities

 Annuities are simply a product where, in exchange for paying a lump sum, you become entitled to receive a guaranteed income for a defined period of time.
 It sounds simple - you are in effect buying yourself a private pension - but in practice annuities can be relatively complicated products.

 Currently, in our system, super fund members effectively bear both the investment risk and longevity risk during their retirement period, and this poses real challenges for retirees trying to translate a lump sum into a reasonable, secure income for the remainder of their life.
 In essence, how does a retiree know how to plan properly if they don't know precisely how long they are going to live?

 The use of "lifetime" annuities could resolve this dilemma, but annuities have not proven popular in Australia compared to other countries such as the US and UK, despite the fact that they are a very good fit for retirement income.
 Some of the reasons are complex and technical in nature, others come down to whether they provide a competitive income and their relative complexity and inflexibility.
 And whilst they are currently enjoying an increase in popularity it is fundamentally on the back of increased interest rates - and should a retirement product really be so dependent on what can be a volatile interest rate environment?

-We concentrate on exploring these latter two issues, to provide some general background in advance of a discussion with your financial advisor - who should certainly be involved in this type of decision.
+We concentrate on exploring these latter two issues, investment and longevity risk, to provide some general background in advance of a discussion with your financial advisor - who should certainly be involved in this type of decision.

 Complexity and Flexibility